 Dave Baker, Extended Scope Physiotherapist and MSK Sonographer

-This case study relates to a patient in his late 60's, who was started on Ciprofloxacin in April 2013 for suspected infection.
+This case study relates to a patient in his late 60’s, who was started on Ciprofloxacin a few years earlier for a suspected infection.
 After taking for five days he spontaneously experienced severe swelling of both Achilles tendons and significant levels of pain.
 The antibiotics were immediately stopped and he was subsequently referred to the physiotherapy department as he was having ongoing symptoms.

-From there, this patient was referred to the Extended Scope Physiotherapy clinic where I initially scanned his Achilles tendons.
+From there, this patient was referred to the clinic where I initially scanned his Achilles tendons.
 The right side measured 1.1cm at maximal diameter, the left 1.4cm, with low grade neovascularisation, particularly on the left side.
-The scans, as you will see in Figure 1-8, are somewhat unusual in that they appear to be very uniform and diffusely thickened with no specific areas of hypoechoic foci, which is rather unusual in tendons this enlarged.
+The ultrasounds that you can see to the right, are somewhat unusual in that they appear to be very uniform and diffusely thickened with no specific areas of hypoechoic foci, which is rather unusual in tendons this enlarged.

 His treatment had been, thus far, non-responsive to initial rest followed by a quite conservative loading program on the basis of the toxic effect of the drug, and the likely altered affected structure biomechanical properties of the connective tissue (Greene, 2002, 82, 1224-1231 ‘Physiotherapist management of Fluoroquinolone induced Achilles tendinopathy’).